by Kat Griffin Kat Griffin

 Reaction with Air

-Carbon in the form of Graphite, burns in the air to form Carbon Monoxide and Carbon Dioxide depending upon the availability of air or oxygen.
+Carbon in the form of graphite, burns in the air to form Carbon Monoxide and Carbon Dioxide depending upon the availability of air or oxygen.
+Diamond is a type of carbon that, when heated to 600°C-800 °C, also burns in the air.

 • C(s)+O2→CO2(g)